ubbn/spring-fundamental/sample/README.md

 # Sample Project
-It is sample java project with maven dependency injection
+It is simple java project with maven build manager

-## Archiecture
-This project is structured into several logical layers:
-- **Customer model** that describes data
-- **Customer repository** stores customers data and provides access to it
-- **Customer service** provide business logical service
-- **Application class** utilizes service

-## Design
+## Description

-However, it doesn't use any dependency injection, so it lacks:
+However, it doesn't use any dependency injector like Spring, therefore it is:
-- Tightly coupled classes
+- Tightly coupled
 - Not testable
-- Not reusable as with hard configuration
+- Not reusable as with hard configuration in the code
-- Too much extra work, other than actual business logic
+- Has extra boilerplate codes, other than actual business logic